Climate change vulnerability assessment (CCVA)

 Dave Jacobs, Researcher

 Originally from Vermont, Dave attended Johnson State College and received a BA in Outdoor Education.
-Dave is currently working on his MS in Conservation Biology.
+Dave has recently finished his MS in Conservation Biology.
 Dave has performed trail mapping and planning for the University of Maine and produced burn unit maps for Acadia National Park.
 In his spare time he enjoys riding mountain bikes, hiking, strong coffee and futzing around the woodshop.
 Above all else, Dave prefers taking in a good day outside!

-Dave will spend the next two years, first, conducting an inventory of the natural communities of the Tennessee River Gorge and, second, developing a management plan to better prepare our forests for the coming consequences of climate change.
+Dave spent two years, first, conducting an inventory of the natural communities of the Tennessee River Gorge and, second, developing a management plan to better prepare our forests for the coming consequences of climate change.